sourcegraph/deploy-sourcegraph-helm/charts/sourcegraph/examples/gcp/README.md

 Deploy Sourcegraph on GKE and use [Container-native load balancing through Ingress] to make Sourcegraph publicly accessible.

+Additionally, it will configure output logs format that works better with GCP Logging by setting `SRC_LOG_FORMAT=json_gcp` in all services.

 ## Get started

 Deploy or upgrade Sourcegraph Helm chart with the provided [override.yaml](./override.yaml).
 This will create a public-facing load balancer that supports HTTP traffic.
 You can then access your deployment via the IP of the load balancer.